 Your Web Browser

-Google Chrome or Mozilla Firefox browsers are recommended to connect to Blackboard.
-The Blackboard support site provides information about other compatible web browsers.
+Google Chrome or Mozilla Firefox browsers are recommended to connect to Canvas, regardless of your operating system.
+(The Canvas support site provides information about other compatible web browsers.

 Your Internet Connection